torvalds/linux/Documentation/networking/device_drivers/atm/fore200e.rst

 The supplied firmware images should work with all adapters.

-However, if you encounter problems (the firmware doesn't start or the driver is unable to read the PROM data), you may consider trying another firmware version.
+However, if you encounter problems (the firmware doesn't start or the driver is unable to read the PROM data), you may consider trying aanalther firmware version.
 Alternative binary firmware images can be found somewhere on the ForeThought CD-ROM supplied with your adapter by FORE Systems.